rocky-linux/documentation/docs/guides/security/dnf_automatic.md

 $ sudo yum install yum-cron
 ```

-The configuration of the service is done this time in the file `/etc/yum/yum-cron.conf`.
+This time, the configuration of the service is done in the file `/etc/yum/yum-cron.conf`.

 Set configuration as needed: